Registration and Online Course Access

 New Student Registration

 Students will be eligible for registration once the University has received their enrollment deposit, paid in full, and once students have completed and passed their required Student Readiness Orientation (SRO) no later that their given deadline.
 Students will be registered into courses for the entire first term, both first and second sessions (2 courses per term), by the Office of the University Registrar.
 In some cases, students may be registered for their Session I course prior to the start of the term and registered for their Session II course up to 10 days after Session I begins.
 If this occurs, a student may request to have their Session II course added prior to the start of the term by contacting Academic Advising.
 Students will have access to the online course approximately 4 days before each session start date.
 New students enrolled in a Certificate program, but plan on applying to a Master's program upon completion, are encouraged to contact Academic Advising immediately to discuss the most optimal registration options available.

 Continuing Student Registration

-Students will be eligible for registration provided they have no financial or other holds on their account or are not withdrawn.
+Students will be eligible for registration provided they have no financial or other holds on their account, no pending Incomplete "I" grades, and are not withdrawn.
 If a student has previously withdrawn from their UOnline program, and it has been less than one year since they have been enrolled, the student should contact their Academic Advisor to be re-enrolled for the upcoming term no later than the Readmission Deadline for their desired term.
 Please refer to the UOnline Academic Calendar for important deadlines regarding registration for continuing students.
 Students will be registered into courses for the entire term, both first and second sessions (2 courses per term), by the Office of the University Registrar.
 Students will have access to their course approximately 4 days before each session start date.

 Financial, Academic and Other Holds